 In the final two days of the project, the owner showed up to finish up the job and that’s when the damage happened.
 Instead of fessing up, he and/or his employee tried to hide the damage and then they scooted out of here like their pants were on fire.
 Not sure what I’m going to do (and he’s certainly not returning my calls).
-While I sort it out, here’s a look at how the installation progressed and what my tile choices look like installed.
+While I sort it out, here’s a look at what’s involved for tiling a bathroom and what my tile choices look like installed.

 After day one, about half of the tub surround was tiled – the prep work had eaten up much of the day.
+Tiling a bathroom is not a quick job!
 I’m thrilled about the shower cubby – we definitely longed for a cubby in the townhouse.
+We chose the Schluter KERDI-BOARD shower niche with shelf and I highly recommend it because it offers great storage and the Schluter products are top notch for being fully waterproof.

-back into town in the dark, through deer and moose country.
 The next day, the tiler showed up to try to finish the job on day three.
 Seriously – even with a big gash!
 I was thankful he came back to work because he is a fabulous tile setter.
 He was so careful about the tile placement and making sure that the pattern looked good.
-He worked tirelessly to avoid any tiny strips of tile and he double checked every decision with me – he’s the one who even thought to cover the tub!
+He worked tirelessly to avoid any tiny, unsightly strips of tile and he double checked every decision with me – he’s the one who even thought to cover the tub!
 Unfortunately, his last day with the company fell on day three of the job, so he couldn’t finish the work.

 I always wondered how ceilings were tiled, what with gravity and all…